 Finally, a souvenir list from Crete could not be complete without Cretan knives.
 These traditional knives have long been part of Cretan culture and life.

-A few hundred years ago, every Cretan male had to carry two knives wherever he would go.
-One for food, another to defend himself.
+A few hundred years ago, every Cretan male had to carry two knives wherever he went: one for food and another to defend himself.

-Nowadays, there are only a few males who still honor this tradition.
-However, Cretan knives continue to be a symbol of gallantry and pride for the locals.
+Nowadays, only a few males honor this tradition.
+However, Cretan knives continue to symbolize gallantry and pride for the locals.

 At the same time, it is an ideal gift for your loved ones.
 After all, according to Cretan tradition, offering a Cretan knife is often an indication of everlasting friendship and respect.

-As you can see, there are plenty of ideas when you find yourself thinking about what to bring to your friends and family as a souvenir from Crete… you just need to make up your mind!
+As you can see, there are plenty of ideas when you think about what to bring to your friends and family as a souvenir from Crete… you need to make up your mind!
 Have you chosen your perfect gift?

 What souvenirs from Crete are you planning to carry back home?